Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Relaxation regimes of cavity QED

 \subsection{Relaxation breakdown in the USC regime}

-The thermalization slow-down emerging from the spectral analysis of the Liouvillian $\mathcal{L}$ can be understood as a combination between the spectral properties and the dressing of the jump operators in Eq. \eqref{eq:jump_op_dress} of the Rabi model in the USC regime \cite{Solano_PhysRevA.96.013849, Blais_dissipationUSC_first_PhysRevA.84.043832}.
+The thermalization exponential slow-down pointed out by the spectral analysis of the Liouvillian $\mathcal{L}$ can be understood as an interplay between the USC spectral properties and transition rates in Eq. \eqref{eq:therm_rates} (due to the dressing of the jump operators in the USC regime \cite{Solano_PhysRevA.96.013849, Blais_dissipationUSC_first_PhysRevA.84.043832}, see App. \ref{app:master_eq}).
 Here we analyze in detail the symmetric case, when $\epsilon = 0$, which will provide the basic tools to understand the whole phase diagram of Fig. \ref{fig:2}(a).

 We start by transforming the original Rabi Hamiltonian through the unitary transformation $U_{\rm pol} = \exp \left[ g/\omega_c (a - a^{\dag})s_x \right]$, and obtaining the \emph{Rabi polaron} Hamiltonian ($\hbar = 1$)